saul.pw/ software writing art links crosswords

 In computer-land, you can almost imagine “1e23.77974” being suitable in any computer language that allows the “6.022e23” notation.

-And how many sig figs do you actually need as a layperson or even an undergraduate?
-In most cases we can round up to 1023.8 or even 1024–and this is a lot closer to the actual number than if you misremember it as 6.023 × 1022 (and how long did it take you to see the difference there?).
+And how many sig figs do you actually need as a layperson or even as an undergraduate?
+In most cases we can round up to 1023.8 or even 1024–and this is a lot closer to the actual number than if you misremember it as 6.023 × 1022 (see the difference?).

-In print or more formal writing, it might be nice to use a character like the up-arrow (↑, which is congruent with Knuth up-arrow notation to indicate continued exponentiation).
+In print or more formal writing, it might be nice to use a character like the up-arrow (↑, which jives with Knuth up-arrow notation): ↑23.8

 How to pronounce ^24 or ↑24